Programmer-Develops/Astro-Dude/README.md

 ## Contributions

 Feel free to contribute to the development of Astro Dude!
 We're open to feedback and ideas for new mini-games, challenges, and features.
-Reach out through [[Support Contact](programmerdevelops@gmail.com)] or open a pull request on our repository.
+Reach out through [programmerdevelops@gmail.com] or open a pull request on our repository.

 ## License